-Corteva’s 2021 Climate Positive program is a nomination-based farmer and rancher recognition program designed to uplift the voices of early adopter producers who are implementing, scaling and sharing climate positive practices.
-The program will give the winners a large megaphone to broadly share their experiences, advancing climate positive practices.
+Corteva Agriscience’s 2022 Climate Positive Leaders program is a nomination-based farmer and rancher recognition program designed to uplift the voices of early adopter producers who are implementing, scaling and sharing climate positive practices.
+The program will give the global and regional winners a large megaphone to broadly share their experiences advancing climate positive practices.

-In its inaugural year, the program focused on growers in the USA, Canada1, Brazil, Argentina, Germany, France, Australia, and Kenya.
-Entrants were 21 years or over and implemented at least three climate positive practices on 10 percent of their operation.
-They must also have been conversant in English.
+.The program focuses on growers in the USA, Canada, Brazil, Argentina, United Kingdom, Ireland, Spain, France, Australia, India, New Zealand and Kenya.
+Entrants must be 21 years or over and have implemented at least three climate positive practices on 10 percent of their operation.

-Farmers and ranchers were nominated by their local or regional third-party partner.
-Nominations were accepted from grower groups, NGOs, universities, or other technical assistance providers.
-The nominating third-party partner must be aware of the grower’s operation and have seen the climate positive practices implemented.
-Visit https://www.corteva.com/sustainability/climatepositive/leaders-program.html to access more program information.
+Farmers and ranchers can be nominated by their local or regional third-party partner, including grower groups, nonprofits, universities, or other technology partners.
+The nominating partner must be aware of the grower’s operation and have seen the climate positive practices implemented.
+The application can be submitted online or by following the download instructions on the website.

 For questions, contact firstname.lastname@example.org